 What is an N95 mask?

-An N95 mask is a disposable respirator that is NIOSH approved.
+An N95 mask is a NIOSH-approved disposable respirator designed to protect the wearer from airborne particles.
 This type of respirator is designed to filter non-oil-based particles and is 95 percent efficient at filtering these particles out.
-It’s a tight fitting respirator, also referred to as a filtering face piece.
+These are tight fitting respirators, also referred to as filtering facepiece respirators.